rajeshpandian-GenZ/GenZPOCApp/README.md

 2. iOS
 3. WebApp

-GitHub Actions is used for Automated Build & Deployment
+GitHub Actions is used for Automated Build & Deployment - Demo